ministryotech/Umbraco.Pylon/README.md

 The value of mySite would generally be provided by an IOC Implementation such as Ninject or AutoFac or wrapped to make it more accessible (as done in UmbracoPylonViewPage below).

 ### ContentAccessor \ IContentAccessor ###
 The actual obtaining of content is done through an implementation of IContentAccessor, a default of which, ContentAccessor is provided for you.
 The ContentAccessor provides many methods for returning property elements as strongly typed data but, most importantly, all of this uses a content object that is obtained by running the overridable function GetContentFunc().
 This enables the content provision to be isolated from the rest of your code and enables a clean unit testing pattern where the GetContentFunc() can be replaced in order to return desired test data.
-A bit link this...
+A bit like this...

 ```C#
 var stubContentAccessor = new ContentAccessor();